-Bernadette has taught a wide range of courses, including “University Writing: Readings in Sustainable Development,” “Literary Texts, Critical Methods” (Columbia’s introduction to the English major) and an upper-level seminar of her own design called “Environmental Crisis on the Shakespearean Stage.”
-In fall 2018, she served as the teaching assistant for the Columbia in London program, in partnership with Queen Mary University, where she coordinated excursions for the course “London in Postcolonial Fiction.”
-She currently teaches “Literature Humanities” in Columbia’s Core Curriculum and will teach a course on Renaissance drama at Barnard College in Spring 2021.
+Bernadette has taught a wide range of courses, including “University Writing: Readings in Sustainable Development” and “Literary Texts, Critical Methods” (Columbia’s introduction to the English major).
+In fall 2018, she served as the program coordinator for the Columbia in London program, in partnership with Queen Mary University, where she co-taught “London in Postcolonial Fiction.”
+She will teach “Literature Humanities” in Columbia’s Core Curriculum and an upper-level English seminar called “Environmental Crisis on the Shakespearean Stage” in fall 2021.